BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Belize Barrier Reef for calm waters and great visibility?
+When is the absolute *best* time to visit the Belize Barrier Reef for calm waters and great visibility, and what should I know about the 'off-season'?

-Beyond the famous Hol Chan Marine Reserve, what are some lesser-known snorkeling or diving spots that offer incredible marine life?
+Beyond the famous Hol Chan Marine Reserve, are there any less crowded but equally stunning snorkeling or diving spots?

-What's the deal with 'no-see-ums' and how can I best protect myself from them, especially near the coast?
+What's the deal with 'no-see-ums' and how can I best prepare for them, especially during sunset?

 Ah, the infamous Belizean 'no-see-ums'!
-These tiny biting insects are most active at dawn and dusk, especially in humid conditions.
-Your best defense is a good quality insect repellent containing DEET, applied liberally, and consider wearing long sleeves and pants during those peak times.
-Staying in accommodations with good screens on windows and doors also makes a huge difference.
+These tiny biting insects are most active at dawn and dusk, especially on calmer days.
+Pack a good quality insect repellent with DEET, and apply it liberally, particularly to exposed skin.
+Staying in well-ventilated areas or rooms with screens can also help keep them at bay.

-Are there any specific marine conservation rules or local customs I should be aware of while visiting the reef?
+Are there any local customs or etiquette I should be aware of when interacting with locals or visiting smaller villages on the cayes?

 What is the cheapest month to visit Belize Barrier Reef, Belize?